-Rashmi Bansal with her motley compilation of 25 write-ups on as many Indian entrepreneurs, apparently, has cracked the code.
+With her motley compilation of 25 write-ups on as many Indian entrepreneurs, apparently, Rashmi Bansal cracked the code.
 In a country where even if you hit 10,000 mark in the number of copies sold, your work becomes eligible for the bestseller tag.
 Rashmi Bansal has certainly achieved more.

-However, having read the book, I would attribute its success more to the smart marketing skills and business acumen of the author than to the awesomeness of the content.
+However, after having read the book, I would attribute its success more to the smart marketing skills and business acumen of the author than to the richness of the content.

-Rashmi Bansal, apparently, drew the inspiration for her book from Steve Jobs’ famous Stanford University speech.
+Rashmi Bansal drew the inspiration for her book from Steve Jobs’ famous Stanford University speech.
 However, except for the title of the book, there are no other similarities between the two.

-Second, most of these stories are based on the one-on-one interviews with the author, many of which happened in the quick time in 5-star hotel lobbies and boardrooms (author, unwittingly perhaps, gives that away).
+Second, most of these stories are based on the one-on-one interviews with the author, many of which happened in the quick time in 5-star hotel lobbies and boardrooms.
 Not a perfect modus operandi, in my view, for a book which details the trials and tribulations of entrepreneurs.

 Moreover, to make things worse, there are some stories which have been shoehorned into the book as if the author wanted to capture 25 profiles, one way or the other, e.g., Story of Chender Baljee (owner of Royal Orchid Hotels) gets over in less than four-and-a-half pages leaving a lot to be desired.

 I was really looking forward to the nitty-gritty of the struggles these entrepreneurs had to go through.
-But Rashmi Bansal had contrary views, she decided to wrap it all up in frivolous one-liners such as “Cafeterai mein baithe the…unhone bola 50 lakh invest kar denge“.
+But Rashmi Bansal had contrary views, she decides to wrap it all up in frivolous Hinglish one-liners such as “Cafeterai mein baithe the…unhone bola 50 lakh invest kar denge“.

-What irked me the most, however, was that after the first few chapters, each subsequent chapter appeared to be the same.
+What irked me the most was that after the first few chapters, each subsequent chapter appeared to be the same.
 Author’s wax-lyrical treatment of the IIM alumni fails to gloss over the feebleness of the content.

 With the exception of a few stories such as Sunil Handa (Eklavya Education), Vinayak Chatterjee (Feedback Ventures), Madan Mohanka (Tega Industries),etc., others are insipid and pretty low on Inspirational Quotient.
 Although cleverly narrated, this book lacks the polish and attention to detail.